 - When another module installs the same module from NPM

-Windows and OSX (by default) are not case sensitive on the file system.
+Windows and macOS (by default) are not case sensitive on the file system.
 You can look for a file called “foo.js” and a file called “FOO.js”, and both of these searches will find the same file in the same folder, no matter the casing on the actual file name.
+But, we can’t have two different files on OSX or Windows: foo.js and FOO.js.
+Windows and macOS won’t let us.

 Because of this, it’s easy to break the object cache of the require call on both Windows and OSX.